itechevo/WaracleCakes/README.md

 Kept UI to minimal.

-Added unit and UI tests using MockK.
+Added unit test using MockK on repository, usecases and view model.

 ## TODO